khoaisohd/saifon/docs/advanced/async.md

 Do we need to execute 10 findHotels tasks that get the same sort and filter and return the same result?
 ```

+By using `actionChannel`, we buffer `findHotels` into a channel and keep its length <= 1
-The solution is we only execute the last `findHotels` tasks and drop the rest by using `actionChannel`
+In the other words, we only execute the last `findHotels` tasks and drop the rest

 ```JS
 export function* watchFindHotelsRequest() {